-Leveraging four decades of expertise: We apply data-driven strategies that draw from our more than 40 years of experience.
+Leveraging four decades of expertise: We apply data-driven strategies that draw from our more than 45 years of experience.
 Our strategists employ risk modeling to identify struggling borrowers and deploy resources where needed.
 By tailoring our approach to borrowers' unique situations - e.g., recent graduates, students re-entering school, those experiencing hardships or those with student debt but no degree - we help ensure leading outcomes.
 Nine times out of 10, when we reach federal loan customers who have missed payments, we identify a solution to help them avoid default.

 Getting borrowers into the right payment plans: We help customers understand the wide range of federal loan repayment options so they can make informed choices about the plans that align with their financial circumstances and goals.
-We promote awareness of federal repayment plan options, including Income-Driven Repayment ("IDR"), through more than 150 million communications annually, including mail, email, phone calls, videos and text messages.
-As a result, we continue to lead in enrolling customers in affordable repayment plans: more than half of student loan balances serviced by Navient for the government were enrolled in an IDR plan (excluding loan types ineligible for the plans).
+We continue to lead in enrolling customers in affordable repayment plans: more than half of student loan balances serviced by Navient for the government were enrolled in an income-driven repayment plan (excluding loan types ineligible for the plans).
 We also help borrowers understand that options lengthening their repayment term may increase the total cost of their loans, while reminding them that they may pay extra or switch repayment plans at any time.